 10. Visit a state or national park.

 I love both state and national parks because it’s an affordable way to get out in nature!
-Head to a park near you and enjoy what this world has to offer!
+Head to a park near you and enjoy what this world has to offer.
 Bring your swimsuits if there is a lake available or your tennis shoes to go hiking.
-Pack a lunch and make it an entire day trip!
+Pack a lunch and make it an entire day trip.
+Our family loves hitting up state parks for super inexpensive camping trips!

 11. Go camping.